 This calculator helps you perform comprehensive pairwise comparisons between all group means after obtaining a significant ANOVA result.
 Tukey's HSD (Honestly Significant Difference) test is the gold standard for systematically examining every possible group pair while maintaining strict control over the familywise error rate, ensuring your findings are both thorough and statistically sound.

-Ready to discover which groups truly differ?
-Load long format sample or load wide format sample to see how it works, or upload your own data to uncover the specific patterns of differences across all your groups.
+Ready to discover which groups truly differ? or to see how it works, or upload your own data to uncover the specific patterns of differences across all your groups.

 Tukey's HSD (Honestly Significant Difference) Test is a post-hoc test used after ANOVA to determine which specific groups differ from each other.
 It controls the family-wise error rate while conducting multiple pairwise comparisons.